ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 The value of the key `system:/elektra/kdb/backend/failedphase` is set to the failed phase.

 The `prerollback` and `postrollback` phases are mostly useful for logging.
-There are no restrictions on these phase, other than those enforced by `parentKey` and `ks` being (partially) read-only.
+There are no restrictions on these phases, other than those enforced by `parentKey` and `ks` being (partially) read-only.
 However, they are similar to the `postcommit` phase, in that any errors they report will be ignored and reported as warnings.
-In particular, even if the `prerollback` phase fails, we will `libelektra-kdb` will continue with the `rollback` phase as if `prerollback` succeeded.
+In particular, even if the `prerollback` phase fails, `libelektra-kdb` will continue with the `rollback` phase as if `prerollback` succeeded.

 In the `rollback` phase the backend plugin: